mitre/caldera/docs/How-to-Build-Agents.md

 Agents are processes which are deployed on compromised hosts and connect with the C2 server periodically for instructions.
 An agent connects to the server through a *contact*, which is a specific connection point on the server.

-There are two types of contacts available:

-1) Active.
-The server actively polls a location for beacons.
-2) Passive.
-The server waits for a beacon to come in before acting.

 Each contact is defined in an independent Python module and is registered with the contact_svc when the server starts.

-There are currently several built-in contacts available: http (passive), tcp (active) and udp (passive).
+There are currently several built-in contacts available: http, tcp, udp and websocket.

 ## Building an agent: HTTP contact

-Start by getting a feel for the HTTP endpoints, which are located in the contacts/contact_http.py module.
+Start by getting a feel for the HTTP endpoint, which are located in the contacts/contact_http.py module.
 ```
 POST  /beacon
-POST  /result
 ```
 ### Part #1